thymeleaf/thymeleaf/README.markdown

 This repository contains a set of tests designed for thymeleaf maintenance.
 Tests included cover expressions, standard dialect attributes, Spring integration and also most of the example applications, among other topics.

+Tests under the `org.thymeleaf.engine` package are designed for use with the **thymeleaf-testing library**.

+All tests and are launched using JUnit.
+The JUnit test classes are contained at several folders, depending on the thymelaef version they refer to (activated with the corresponding profile):

+   * `src/test-common/java` contains tests executed for all thymeleaf versions.
+   * `src/test-2.0/java` for thymeleaf 2.0.x
+   * `src/test-2.1/java` for thymeleaf 2.1.x

-Tests are designed for use with the **thymeleaf-testing library** and are launched using JUnit.
-The JUnit test classes are contained at the `src/main/java` folder, one for each group of functionality, and might be accompanied by model or configuration classes.
-Test files are contained at the `src/main/resources` folder and each JUnit test class resolves and executes a subset of these resources.
+Inside these folders, tests are divided into subfolders, one for each group of functionality, and might be accompanied by model or configuration classes.

+Test files (among them, `*.thtest` files for the *engine tests*) are contained in similarly organized folders:

+   * `src/test-common/resources`
+   * `src/test-2.0/resources`
+   * `src/test-2.1/resources`

 Launching tests